SocAIty/FastTaskAPI/README.md

 - Serverless deployments like runpod often DO NOT provide routing functionality.
 - The inference time makes realtime results difficult.
 Parallel jobs, and a Job queue is often required.
 - Scaling AI services is hard.
-- Streaming (for example for generative models) is complicated to setup.
+- Streaming services (for example for generative models) is complicated to setup.

 This package solves these problems, by providing a simple well-known interface to deploy AI services anywhere.